South Florida Bulls: Jim Leavitt era

+Skip Holtz era

 On January 14, 2010, Skip Holtz was hired away from East Carolina and named the team's second head coach.
 The Bulls went 8–5 in Holtz's first season, finishing it off with a 31–26 Meineke Car Care Bowl victory over Clemson.
 USF started the 2011 season on a high note, defeating No. 16 Notre Dame 23–20 at Notre Dame Stadium.
 The Bulls reached No. 16 in the AP Poll after starting the season 4–0 but would struggle for the rest of season, finishing with a record of 5–7 and failed to qualify for a bowl game for the first time in 7 seasons.
 The Bulls' 2012 was its worst ever at the time, as the team finished 3–9.

+Willie Taggart era

 On December 8, 2012, USF announced that Willie Taggart, who previously coached at Western Kentucky, would be the third head coach in USF football history.
 The Bulls struggled in Taggart's first year, posting a 2–10 record, however, the team improved slightly in his second year, finishing 4–8.
 Taggart finished his third season at USF 8–5 with a loss in the Miami Beach Bowl to Western Kentucky.
 In Week 5 of 2016 against Cincinnati, Marlon Mack passed Andre Hall to become the leading rusher in program history.
 Two weeks later, in a Week 7 game against UConn, Mack passed B.J.
 Daniels to become the program leader in rushing touchdowns.
 During their Week 9 game against No. 22 Navy, the Bulls set a school record for rushing yards in a game, racking up 412 yards in a 52–45 victory.
 The Bulls broke that record two weeks later in their Week 11 game against Memphis, rushing for 416 yards in a 49–42 victory.
 Also in that game, the Bulls broke the school record for offensive touchdowns in a season (58).
 In a Week 12 game against SMU, Quinton Flowers passed Matt Grothe to become the school leader in single season total offense.
 The Bulls secured their first 10 win season after a 48–31 victory over UCF in Week 13.
 During that game, Quinton Flowers set the school record for single season rushing yards (1,425), passing the mark Marlon Mack set in 2015.
 On November 30, 2016, Quniton Flowers was named the American Athletic Conference Offensive Player of the Year, which is the first such award in school history.
 The Bulls ended their season with a 46–39 overtime victory over South Carolina in the Birmingham Bowl on December 29, 2016.
 On January 12, 2017, Quinton Flowers was named the 2017 College Football Performance Awards National Performer of the Year.
 Taggart left after the season to become the coach at Oregon.